What is the Express Entry Program for Immigrating to Canada?

 How Can I Avoid a Canadian Immigration Refusal?

+You can avoid a Canadian immigration refusal best by working with an experienced immigration lawyer who can help eliminate errors and optimize your profile.
 Applying for an Express Entry visa is a complicated and competitive process that becomes quite timely—especially if you have to re-submit your application.
-Working with an experienced immigration lawyer can help eliminate errors and optimize your profile.

-By working with My Visa Source on your Canada Express Entry Visa, we will start by ensuring your profile is completed, honestly and accurately, with all the required paperwork uploaded within the 60-day deadline.
+By working with My Visa Source on your Canada Express Entry Visa, we will start by ensuring your profile is completed honestly and accurately, with all the required paperwork uploaded within the 90-day deadline.

-Express Entry Frequently Asked Questions (FAQs) That Our Licensed Immigration Professionals Can Answer
+Other Express Entry Questions That Our Licensed Immigration Professionals Can Answer

 Not every question can be answered on a web page and your situation is unique.
 You may have more questions pertaining to your specific circumstances that are not listed here.
 Let us help you.